dingyifaer/dingyifaer.github.io/README.md

 Hi, everyone,

 This is Yifaer Ding.
 I am a PhD student graduating in May 2019.
 My major is Biology.
 My research field is Bioinformatics.
 I am looking for jobs now.
-I am mostly interested in finding a postdoc to pursue my academic career, but I also browser over industry jobs.
+I am mostly interested in finding a postdoc position to pursue my academic career, but I also browser over industry jobs.
 I search job postings on several websites.
 I would like to share the websites that I use so that you have multiple sources to find a suitable job.